}

 Validation Status

-Confirmation that all admissibility requirements are satisfied.
+Confirmation that admissibility requirements are satisfied.

 Decision Timestamp